I say how to not yell at your kids to grab your attention because we all raise our voices at some time or another.

 Maybe, we’re just so exhausted, so tired, and so in need of a break that we snap?

-We vow every time to rein it in after we’ve shouted, to no longer shout, to be the calm, stoic, model figurehead of the house.
+We vow every time to rein it in after we’ve shouted, to no longer shout, to be the house’s calm, stoic, model figurehead.

 This post contains affiliate links.
-Please read my disclaimer for further information.
+Please read my disclaimer for more information.

-Repeated behaviours can also trigger you.
-Or maybe the yelling is a bad habit which seems impossible to get rid of?
+Repeated behaviors can also trigger you.
+Or maybe the yelling is a bad habit that seems impossible to get rid of?

-Maybe you’re hungry, tired, needing some alone time etc?
+Maybe you’re hungry, tired, need some alone time, etc..

-It’s a natural response to be angry.
-Really it is – it means having your sympathetic nervous system kick into gear, which means you’re ready for action.
+If we can be brutally honest, it’s a natural response to be angry when our kids trigger us.
+Really, it is—it means having your sympathetic nervous system kick into gear, which means you’re ready for action.

 Anger, anxiety, and stress – they’re all related when it comes to the physiology of the body and the response they create in you.